iescandon/tailwind-css-101/README.md

 ## @tailwind directives

-Tailwind organizes the styles it generates into three different “layers”.
+Tailwind organizes the styles it generates into three different “layers”:

 - **The base layer** is for things like reset rules or default styles applied to plain HTML elements.
 - **The components layer** is for class-based styles that you want to be able to override with utilities.